merlinfuchs/kite/README.md

 #### 5. Compile it

-To deploy your plugin you first have to compile to a WASM file.
+Before you can deploy your plugin you first have to it compile to a WASM file.
 Kite provides commands for the various plugin types which then call the specific compiler.

 ```shell
 # Retain debug information in the WASM file which helps with finding issues